yuekaizhang/dynamo/docs/guides/cli_overview.md

 ### `serve`

-The `serve` command lets you run a defined inference graph locally.
-You must point toward your file and intended class using file:Class syntax.
-For details, see [Serving Inference Graphs](dynamo_serve.md).
+Use `serve` to run your defined inference graph locally.
+You'll need to specify your file and intended class using the file:Class syntax.
+For more details, see [Serving Inference Graphs](dynamo_serve.md).

 **Usage**
 ```bash